Koushik193/Quiz-game/README.md

-a Python-based interactive quiz game that asks questions, checks answers, and calculates the final score.
+A Python-based interactive quiz game that asks questions, checks answers, and calculates the final score.